William Crawford (soldier)

-William Crawford (2 September 1732 – 11 June 1782) was an American military officer and surveyor who worked as a land agent for George Washington.
-Crawford fought in the French and Indian War and the American Revolutionary War.
-He was tortured and burned at the stake by American Indians during the Crawford expedition in retaliation for the Gnadenhutten massacre, which saw 96 Christian Munsee massacred by the Pennsylvania Militia on March 8, 1782.
+William Crawford (September 2, 1722 – June 11, 1782) was an American military officer and surveyor who worked as a land agent alongside George Washington while Washington was a teenager.
+Crawford fought in the French and Indian War, Lord Dunmore's War and the American Revolutionary War, rising to the rank of Colonel.
+In 1782, his unit was attacked, and while he and his surgeon escaped for less than one day, Crawford was eventually captured, tortured and burned at the stake by Crawford's former soldier-turned-British-agent, Simon Girty, and Captain Pipe, a Chief of the Delaware Nation.

 Early career

-Crawford was born on 2 September 1722, in Westmoreland County, Virginia.
+Crawford was born on September 2, 1722, in Westmoreland County, Virginia.
 Before a 1995 genealogical study by Allen W. Scholl, his birth year was erroneously estimated to be 1732.
 He was a son of William Crawford Sr and his wife Honora Grimes, who were Scots-Irish farmers.
 William Crawford Sr was a Presbyterian of Scottish descent from Coleraine, Ireland in what is today Northern Ireland and Honora Grimes was a Presbyterian of Scottish descent from Ballymoney, Ireland in what is today Northern Ireland.
 After his father's death in 1736, Crawford's mother married Richard Stephenson.
 Crawford had a younger brother, Valentine Crawford, plus five half-brothers and one half-sister from his mother's second marriage.
+Crawford's first cousin, Benjamin Lewis, led a campaign along with Thomas Jefferson in December 1768 on the need for expanded surveys in the Kanawha and Ohio region after the ratification of the Treaty of Fort Stanwix in November.
+Crawford under the direction of Washington eventually led subsequent surveys of the Kanawha, Ohio and Kentucky region in the years afterwards through 1773.